East Siberian Laika: Purpose

-The ESL is a natural hunting dog used for a wide variety of small and large game, ranging from squirrels, marten, sable, and grouse to moose, bear, wild boar and mountain lions.
+The East Siberian laika is a natural hunting dog used for a wide variety of small and large game, ranging from squirrels, marten, sable, and grouse to moose, bear, wild boar and mountain lions.
 They can also be used as sled dogs.

 Temperament

-East Siberian Laika are friendly to humans, have a pronounced hunting passion, as well as a strong, balanced character.
+East Siberian laika are friendly to humans, have a pronounced hunting passion, as well as a strong, balanced character.
 For the breed, malevolence towards humans is not typical, nevertheless, in places of primordial breeding they were often used as a guard.
 Very well adapted for hard work in the harsh conditions of the mountainous Siberian taiga.

-Origin and History
+History

-The breed designation was established at the All-Union Cynological Congress in 1947, along with that of the other three Laika breeds.
-The breed originated with dogs from the Lake Baikal region, Irkutsk Province, Evenki National Territory, the Amur River basin and Maritime Territory.
-The first breed standard was set by wildlife biologist K. G. Abramov.
-Systematic breeding began in the 1970s in government kennels at Irkutsk and in Leningrad.
+Prior to the 1940s, there were several aboriginal laika found throughout eastern Siberia used for a variety of purposes including dog sledding, hunting and herding reindeer.
+During the Soviet era, there was a push to classify dogs by their specialization as well as merge similar local dogs into large geographic zones.
+Thus, many experts began to focus exclusively on laikas as pointing hunters and exclude herding and sled laika altogether.
+However, this proved problematic as the primitive nature of laikas resulted in less specialization than seen in other breeds and the shear scale of these regions made it difficult to produce a uniform dog within the zones.
+The breed designation was established at the All-Union Cynological Congress in 1947, using dogs from the Lake Baikal region, Irkutsk Oblast, Evenki Autonomous Okrug, as well as the Amur River basin and coastal regions.
+In 1949, standards for the East Siberian laika was approved, however systematic breeding would not begin until the 1970s in government kennels at Irkutsk and in Leningrad.
 According to a 2011 geneticist study, East Siberian laika and non-barking Basenji dogs from Congo and Sudan belong to the Y-chromosome haplogroup HG9.